RichardL64/DCC-Ex/DCCEX_SignalFrame/Readme.md

 I have a contingency option of a switch elsewhere to relax the locking logic.
 If the bitmap pin PANEL_BYPASS is set then the levers will just operate their actions.

+I believe sequences are limited to 255 in EXRAIL, this approach uses 3 no matter how many switches are controlled.

 # Hardware
 The signal frame uses 3x 23017s for input output.